 Located in Chicago, Alyeska Investment Group provides discretionary advisory services to private investment funds.
 It does this through three master-feeder structures, two of which each have a domestic and offshore partner.
 The hedge fund manager describes its techniques as “highly speculative” and states that it “seeks to mitigate systematic risk embedded in equity securities through the deliberate construction of non-systematic portfolios.”

-With nearly $9.7 billion in assets under management (AUM), the firm has 50 employees, including 32 advisors.
+With about $10.4 billion in assets under management (AUM), the firm has 51 employees, including 35 advisors.
 Its investors are very wealthy and more than half are not in the U.S.

 Alyeska Investment Group Background